-There are a variety of reasons why a negligent driver may flee the scene of an accident.
-A Birmingham hit-and-run accident attorney may be able to help you through this difficult time.
-From investigating your accident to holding the responsible party accountable for their actions, we will do our best to bring you justice.
+There are several reasons why a negligent driver may flee the scene of an accident.
+Our Birmingham hit-and-run accident attorney can help you seek the money you need to cover your losses.
+From investigating your accident to holding the responsible party accountable for their actions, we can help bring you justice.

 Hit-and-Run Accidents and Your Injuries